pinterest/ktlint/documentation/release-latest/docs/rules/standard.md

     }
     ```

-This rule can also be suppressed with the IntelliJ IDEA inspection suppression `PropertyName`.
+This rule can also be suppressed with the IntelliJ IDEA inspection suppression `PropertyName` or `ConstPropertyName`.

 Rule id: `property-naming` (`standard` rule set)